JeffNeff/gtflp/README.md

 1. Open the url in your browser.

+**Note** If you leave the deployment name as `gtflp` then the logs will be hidden from the ui.
+If you want to show logs from the `gtflp` pod, then chagne the name of the deployment to something else.

-Note: The image located at gcr.io/fit-stream-305821/gtflp is kept up to date via Github Actions on each merge with master.
+Note: The image located at gcr.io/fit-stream-305821/gtflp is kept up to date with this repo via Github Actions, on each merge with master.
 If you want to deploy an image that gets regular updates.
 Use this one.

 ## Development
 ### Frontend